 cannot digest it.

 The National Bat Helpline never charges up front for the help they give bat finders.
 However,

 they do ask that people who use their service make a donation if they are able.
 You can

 I've got bats in my house, what should I do?

-If you want to undertake building work or timber treatment, the National Bat Helpline on 0345 1300 228, can
+If you want to undertake building work or timber treatment, you can get further advice from the

 you of the best time of year to have the work carried out, so as to cause minimal disturbance to the bats.

 I'm a builder or a roofing contractor, what are my legal responsibilities regarding bats?